Confirmation has been given on when the orders for new Type 31e Frigates and the Fleet solid Support Ships will be ordered.

 Stuart Andrew Assistant Whip and Parliamentary Under-Secretary of State for Defence answered:

-“We plan to award a contract for Type 31e by December 2019 and for the Fleet Solid Support ships in 2020.”
+“We plan to award a contract for Type 31e by the latter half of 2019 and for the Fleet Solid Support ships in 2020.”

 An MoD spokesperson said that a prior information notice has been issued to industry and a new contract notice has been issued.